-Everyone knows that fantasy is a remarkable means to ignite the imagination, but many people wonder as to how much of a difference in intelligence that reading fantasy can make.
+Everyone knows that fantasy is an excellent means to ignite the imagination, but many people wonder how much of a difference in intelligence that reading fantasy can make.

 Reading fantasy makes people smarter in a variety of intelligible areas.
-These stories provide people with a model on how to address real problems by offering ways to settle conflicts through critical thinking and interpersonal skills.
+These stories provide people with a model for addressing real problems by offering ways to settle conflicts through critical thinking and interpersonal skills.
 Fantasy also feeds curiosity—the true mark of intelligence.

-The difficulty in proving this bold claim is linked to the fact that it’s very hard to pinpoint the exact definition of intelligence.
-To start off, we’ll define exactly what intelligence means in the context of this article so we can better understand how reading fantasy improves your mind.
+The difficulty in proving this bold claim is linked to the fact that it’s tough to pinpoint the exact definition of intelligence.
+To start, we’ll define what intelligence means in the context of this article so we can better understand how reading fantasy improves your mind.
 Read until the end to see whether reading fiction or non-fiction is best for developing your brain.

 How Do You Define “Smarter?”

-In order to provide a proper answer to the main question of this article, our first order of business we’ll have to be defining what the term “smarter” actually means.
+To provide a proper answer to the central question of this article, our first order of business will have to be defining what the term “smarter” actually means.

 The Problem is that Intelligence is a Rather Generic Term

 People have different connotations of what smart means to them.
 For some individuals, smart means that a person is mentally capable of unraveling any thought-heavy problem that they’re presented with.
 The people that they consider smart are talented at deducing patterns and correlations in the information that’s made available to them.
-Often times, these types of people do extremely well in a scholarly context, like school or research.
+Often, these types of people do exceptionally well in a scholarly context, like school or research.

-On the other hand, people that are well acquainted with organizing their thoughts and presenting them to other people in an effective fashion can also be considered smart.
-Rather than finding the answers to scientific and mathematical problems, they excel in the areas of communication and sensitivity to other people’s perspectives.
+On the other hand, people who are well acquainted with organizing their thoughts and presenting them to other people effectively can also be considered smart.
+Rather than finding the answers to scientific and mathematical problems, they excel in communication and sensitivity to other people’s perspectives.